-Due to an overabundance of caution, our celebration has been postponed to September.
-We are working on a new date.
+Due to an overabundance of caution, our celebration has been postponed until sometime in 2021.
 Stay tuned!

 The historical record tells us that Martin Berry and Maria Roome were married in April 1720.
 As was the custom, the groom built a house for his bride… and thus was begun the Dutch Colonial building known today as the Martin Berry House.

 We think this deserves a nice celebration — and we have planned a good one!
-Join us at Grace Chapel on Saturday, April 25, 2020 a date in September to be announced at 1 PM.
+Join us at Grace Chapel on a date later in 2021 to be announced.

 - Wedding re-enactment by two talented young actors